Quiz: Can you defend against XSS vulnerability?

 special meaning, which we need to replace with another appropriate sequence to

-prevent Vue from interpreting it as its own tag.
-Replacing with HTML entities
+prevent Vue from interpreting it as its own template syntax.
+Replacing with HTML

-doesn't help in this case.
-How to deal with it?
-There is a trick: insert an
+entities doesn't help in this case.
+How to handle this?
+There's a clever trick:

 Quiz Results

-How did you do in the quiz?
-How many correct answers do you have?
-If you answered at least 4 questions correctly, you are among the top 8% of solvers – congratulations!
+How well did you perform on the quiz?
+How many correct answers did you get?
+If you answered at least 4 questions correctly, you're among the top 8% of participants – congratulations!

 However, ensuring the security of your website requires properly handling output in all situations.